sarah-lishin/SnapScreen/README.md

 We recommend adding this to your hotkeys:
 (Make sure the script is exceutable)

-Open your settings -> keyboard -> add -> Enter path to script -> assign hot key
+On Linux: Open your settings -> Keyboard -> Add -> Enter path to script -> Assign hot key

 Enjoy!